ecorey/SUI-Move-Bootcamp-Final-Project/README.md

         sui client publish --gas-budget 10000000

   After the package is copiled it can be checked in the SUI explorer.
+To publish the package you also need to have an account with sui in it.
+When you first publish a package a new wallet is set up and to recieve sui to the devnet you can go to the sui discord and in the channel for the sui devent fauce enter the command, !faucet 0xaddress, where the 0xaddess is your wallet address.
+You can also import the account into the welldone wallet and use the faucet that is in the welldone wallet by clicking the faucet icon.

 ---
 ---